MoMoTaur/Archie/README.md

 # archie
-A lightweight, portable, and performance-driven library written in C that provides geometry, collision detection, vector math, and many more helpful mathematical formulas and constructs with accuracy to several decimal places.
+A lightweight, portable, and performance-driven library written in C that provides geometry, collision detection, vector math, and much more with floating-point accuracy.

 Archie is to be a simple library containing some basic geometry and otherwise